TadiT7/treble_experimentations_wiki/Common-Issues-and-fixes.md

 > ***This sub page gives many fixes within phh settings which can be located in settings***

+> ***NOTE: provided solutions are NOT GUARANTEED to fix the issue, although they have been tested to work for most users***

-**1. can't listen to anything on phone calls**
+## can't listen to anything on phone calls

-`Possible solutions:`

-`1.
-Try disabling a2dp overload from phh settings in settings and reboot `
+Try disabling a2dp overload from phh settings in settings and reboot

-**2. Maximum brightness is too low**
+## Maximum brightness is too low

-`Possible solutions:`

-`1.
-Enable alternate backlight scale and linear in phh settings`
+Enable alternate backlight scale and linear in phh settings

-**3. Wired headphones not getting detected**
+## Wired headphones not getting detected

-`Possible solutions:`
+### Solution 1

-`1.
-Enable alternative headphones detection in phh settings and reboot`
+Enable alternative headphones detection in phh settings and reboot

+### Solution 2
-`2. adb shell setprop persist.sys.overlay.devinputjack true`
+`adb shell setprop persist.sys.overlay.devinputjack true`

+## Fingerprint setting is present, but crashes when opened
+Open your settings > apps > show system apps (in the top-right 3 dot menu) > disable `com.google.android.setupwizard` (Android Setup)

-**4. Fingerprint sensor not getting detected**
+## Fingerprint sensor not getting detected

-`Possible solutions:`

-`1. adb shell setprop persist.sys.phh.fingerprint.nocleanup true`
+`adb shell setprop persist.sys.phh.fingerprint.nocleanup true`

-**5. High refresh rate not working**
+## High refresh rate not working

-`Possible solutions`
+### Solution 1

-`1.
-Check force refresh rate option in phh settings`
+Check force refresh rate option in phh settings

-(Method 2 tested only on some oppo/realme/oneplus, do with caution)
+### Solution 2 (tested only on some oppo/realme/oneplus, **proceed with caution**)
-`2. adb shell -c service call SurfaceFlinger 1035 i32 0`
+`adb shell -c service call SurfaceFlinger 1035 i32 0`

-**5. Bluetooth connecting to device and then disconnecting**
+## Bluetooth connecting to device and then disconnecting

-`Possible solutions`

-1. `Try Disabling a2dp overload in PHH settings`
+Try Disabling a2dp overload in PHH settings

-**6. Always On display Not working**
+## Always On display Not working

-`Possible solutions`

-1. `Enable Force always on display in phh settings misc reboot go to lock screen settings in display settings scroll down and check if always on display can be configured`
+Enable Force always on display in phh settings misc reboot go to lock screen settings in display settings scroll down and check if always on display can be configured

-**7. Bluetooth Crashing Systemui**
+## Bluetooth Crashing Systemui

-1. `disable media recommendations under Sound & Vibration > Media > Show media recommendations`
+disable media recommendations under Sound & Vibration > Media > Show media recommendations